When do you need to replace your car key battery?

 As the battery only supplies power to the remote opening system, there won’t be any effect on the immobiliser, either.
 The immobiliser communicates with a transponder chip in the key, which is passive and doesn’t require a battery.

-There are several quick checks you can carry out to help ensure that it’s the battery that’s the problem.
+There are several quick checks you can carry out to help ensure that it’s the car key battery that’s the problem.

 How to replace a car key battery

-You may need to lift out the circuit board to reveal the battery.
-At this point, check what the battery code is.
+- At this point, it’s important to check what the battery code is.
 It’ll start with a two-letter prefix, such as CR (see the image below), and your key will only work with a battery with that code on.
+Note: you may need to lift out the circuit board to reveal the battery.

 To save money, buy a bulk pack of batteries for just a few pounds and keep them at home for quick replacements.If the battery is left out of the fob for too long, in some cases this can make the fob stop communicating with the car.
 At this point, it’ll need reprogramming, which may require specialist help.

-If your car key seems to be quickly using up batteries, get the advice of a specialist as you may need a new fob.
+If your car key seems to be quickly using up batteries, get the advice of a specialist as you may need a replacement car key fob.
 Remember, batteries should last for a few years.

 Also, if you can’t open your fob for whatever reason and looking online doesn’t give you any answers, seek specialist help from an auto locksmith.